 This subject introduces you to the ‘extreme’ and radically changing twenty-first century existing security structures, defence systems and security.
 You will learn about the rise and continued evolution of terrorism as a form of politically motivated violence.
-In this subject, which is a sub-field in the International Relations discipline, terrorism is analysed through an inter-disciplinary lens.
+Terrorism, a sub-field in the International Relations discipline, is analysed through an inter-disciplinary lens.
 This theoretical perspective introduces the student to the relationship between terrorism and war, religion, human security, the state and security.
-The subject will also provide an overview of the strategies deployed by States and Institutions to combat this lethal form of political activism.
+Students also explore the strategies deployed by States and Institutions to combat this lethal form of political activism.

 |Faculty||Faculty of Society & Design|

 1. Identify, synthesise, interpret and communicate complex issues in the study of Politically Motivated Violence.
 2. Independently and in teams, demonstrate expert cognitive skills to solve complex problems related to Politically Motivated Violence.
 3. Apply disciplinary knowledge to new professional contexts, demonstrating expert judgement, adaptability and responsibility.